Is the Big Bang Finally Over?

 Issues arise in the way people integrate or separate the two areas of discipline.
 Issues arise in the assumptions and presumptions people make about science and faith and how people interact (or don’t interact) with them.

 The subject of creation among people of faith has also been fraught with much tension in the last 10-20 years (at least).
 People separate broadly into young earth and old earth camps.
-People separate into groups informed by creationism, theistic evolution or a third way defined as “intelligent design”.
+People in the old earth camp separate into groups informed by creationism, theistic evolution or a third way defined as “intelligent design”.
+The “gap theory” is another way to approach these issues – combining old universe and young earth principles.

 Many people just don’t know where to fall on the spectrum of possibilities.
 Not many of us are so well-informed on the science and expert in our biblical exegesis that we can sort it out confidently for ourselves.
 We might wonder to God, “Is this going to be on the test?”

 In a recent presentation that Krista Bontrager gave to the Chicago Chapter of Reasons to Believe with which I am affiliated, she reminded us of the call to unity in faith: “In essentials, unity.
 In non-essentials, liberty.
 In all things, charity.”
-I think she is exactly right that we should be mindful of these things.
+I think she is right that we should be mindful of these things, not just i n this area.

 More practical and helpful than that, though, she introduced to us ten (10) foundational points on the subject of creation on which all Christians should be able to agree.
 By focusing on the points of agreement, we can put our differences into better (more manageable) perspective.